top of page

 4. Effective in increasing customer reach and sales.

 This is probably your best tool for management buy-in.
 Not only are there 61 million people with disabilities in the United States, but there are also 71 million baby boomers with $548 billion in voluntary spending at their disposal.
-Most everyone will experience the same visual, auditory, cognitive, and fine motor deficits if they live long enough.
-Baby boomers are our first generation of seniors dealing with the digital world and they are having a difficult time navigating complex web content.
+The majority of the human population will, at some point, experience the same visual, auditory, cognitive, and fine motor deficits if they live long enough.
+Baby boomers are our first generation of seniors dealing with the digital world, and they are having a difficult time navigating complex web content.

 5. Protect your business from the increasing number of accessibility lawsuits.

-If you still need more convincing, internet accessibility is not only a moral but also a legal obligation.
-The number of web-related ADA lawsuits has been increasing year by year.
+If you still need more convincing, Internet accessibility is not only a moral but also a legal obligation.
+The number of web-related ADA lawsuits has been and will continue to increase year by year.
 And with over 96% of his websites violating WCAG compliance, trolling plaintiffs and attorneys make easy money by flooding companies with warning letters and state and federal lawsuits.
 Some may try to say the law is unclear and use this as an excuse for inaction.
-However, the U.S. Department of Justice has interpreted Title 3 of the ADA to mean that the website is a location of public accommodation, which means that a company or organization must make its website accessible to persons with disabilities.
+However, the U.S. Department of Justice has interpreted Title III of the ADA to mean that the website is a location of public accommodation, which means that a company or organization must make its website accessible to persons with disabilities.
 Failure to do so can lead to costly lawsuits, fines, penalties, reputational damage, and loss of customers.
 By complying with ADA and WCAG standards, you can avoid these risks and costs.

 How do you convince management or clients that ADA compliance is a good investment?